Peterborough and the Environment

 Both Trent University and Fleming College offer exceptional programmes for those interested in pursuing an education in the environmental-sciences field.
 The two academic institutions even offer a joint programme to those who wish to take part in both the college and university experience.

-Ontario is helping Fleming College build a new skills training facility.
-The Kawarthas Skilled Trades Institute, an 87,000 square foot facility, will provide new space and equipment for Fleming students training in the skilled trades.
-The building is designed to be constructed using environmentally sustainable building concepts.
+Ontario helped Fleming College build a new skills training facility.
+The Kawarthas Skilled Trades Institute an 87,000 square foot facility provides new space and equipment for Fleming students training in the skilled trades.
+The building uses environmentally sustainable building concepts.
 Green building construction and sustainable teaching methods will be embedded in the curriculum.